 You can also choose a mantra to weave into your mala, or you could choose an intention to focus on while you bead, or focus on a wish or goal you’d like to manifest.
 You want to fill your mala with that intention or goal and with love as you bead it.

-I recommend finding thread that is made specifically for beading.
+I recommend finding silk thread (UPDATE! now that I’m in America I use Simply Silk Beading Thick Thread) that is made specifically for beading.
 I looked around a bit, but I didn’t find any here in Mandalay so I opted for local hot pink yarn instead, naturally.
 If you are using thread that may fray or pull, start from the center of your mala and work out from both sides so you don’t use one end of the thread excessively and damage it.

 - Start with a single knot